 Clogged Air Filters

 Your thermostat is the gadget that tells your heating equipment when it’s time to come on and fill your home with warm air, and when it’s time to shut off.
-If the thermostat is not programmed or working accurately, it could cause your furnace to turn on and off every few minutes, running all day long, or not coming on at all.
+If the thermostat is not programmed or working accurately, it could cause your furnace to turn on and off every few minutes, operating all day long, or not coming on at all.